telerik/ajax-docs/knowledge-base/asyncupload-the-cryptographic-operation-has-failed-error-after-upgrade.md

 ---
 title: The cryptographic operation has failed! error after upgrade to R1 2020 or later
-description: The cryptographic operation has failed! error in RadAsyncUpload after upgrade Telerik to version R1 2020(2020.1.114) or later
+description: The cryptographic operation has failed! error in RadAsyncUpload after upgrade Telerik to version R1 2020(2020.1.114) or later.
 type: troubleshooting
-page_title: The cryptographic operation has failed error - RadAsyncUpload | Telerik UI for ASP.NET AJAX
+page_title: The cryptographic operation has failed error - RadAsyncUpload
 slug: asyncupload-the-cryptographic-operation-has-failed-error-after-upgrade
 position:
 tags: cryptographic, operation, failed, upgrade, error, cryptographic operation has failed, The cryptographic operation has failed!